vedetta-com/caesonia/README.md

 **DNSSEC is strongly recommended**

 #### Forward-confirmed reverse DNS ([FCrDNS](https://tools.ietf.org/html/draft-ietf-dnsop-reverse-mapping-considerations-06))
-Each MX subdomain has record types A, and AAAA with the VPS' IPv4, and IPv6:
+Primary domain has record types A, and AAAA for each MX subdomain with the relays' IPv4, and IPv6
 ```console
 mercury.example.com	86400	IN	A	203.0.113.1
 mercury.example.com	86400	IN	AAAA	2001:0db8::1
 ```
-Each IPv4 and IPv6 has record type PTR with the MX subdomain (reverse DNS configured on VPS host):
+Each IPv4 and IPv6 has record type PTR with the MX subdomain (reverse DNS configured on VPS host)
 ```console
 ...6				IN	PTR 	mercury.example.com
 ```